endingone/genai-demo/apps/frontend/README.md

 az webapp deployment source config-zip --resource-group "<resource-group-name>" --name "<name-of-frontend-app-service>" --src "frontend.zip"
 ```

-**Note**: Some FDPO Azure Subscriptions disable Azure Web Apps Basic Authentication every minute (don't know why).
-So before running the above `az webapp deployment` command, make sure that your frontend azure web app has Basic Authentication ON.
+**Note**: If you get this error: `An error occured during deployment.
+Status Code: 401`. **Solution**:  before running the above `az webapp deployment` command, make sure that your backend azure web app has `Basic Authentication ON`.
 In the Azure Portal, you can find this settting in: `Configuration->General Settings`.
 Don't worry if after running the command it says retrying many times, the zip files already uploaded and is building.

 4. In a few minutes (5-10) your App should be working now.
 Go to the Azure Portal and get the URL.